folio-org/okapi/doc/guide.md

 * [`grafana-node-dashboard.json`](grafana-node-dashboard.json)
 * [`grafana-tenant-dashboard.json`](grafana-tenant-dashboard.json)

-Some examples of useful graphs in Grafana.
+Here are some examples of useful graphs in Grafana.
 These can be pasted direcly under the metric, once you change edit mode (the tool menu at the end of the line) to text mode.
   * Activity by tenant: